wpilibsuite/frc-docs/source/docs/software/examples-tutorials/machine-learning/how-it-works.rst

 Data
 ----

-Images should be labelled in Supervisely.
+Images should be labeled in Supervisely.
 They should be downloaded as ``jpeg + json``, in a tar file.
 When the user calls ``estimator.fit("s3://bucket")``, SageMaker automatically downloads the content of that folder/bucket to ``/opt/ml/input/data/training`` inside of the training instance.

 The tar is converted to the 2 records and ``.pbtxt`` used by the retraining script by the ``tar_to_record.sh`` script.
 It automatically finds the ONLY tar in the specified folder and extracts it.
 It then uses ``json_to_csv.py`` to convert the jsons to 2 large csv files. ``generate_tfrecord.py`` converts the csv files into .record files.
 Finally, the ``meta.json`` file is parsed by ``parse_meta.py`` to create the ``.pbtxt`` file, which is a label map.